17. Data Processing Agreement

 - “UK Data Protection Legislation”: all applicable data protection and privacy legislation in force from time to time in the UK including the UK General Data Protection Regulation, the Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended.

-- The parties acknowledge that for the purposes of the Data Protection Legislation, the Customer is the Controller and the Service Provider is the Processor.
+2. The parties acknowledge that, for the purposes of the Data Protection Legislation, the Customer is the Controller and the Service Provider is the Processor.
 Clause 8 sets out the scope, nature and purpose of processing by the Service Provider, the duration of the processing and the types of Personal Data and categories of Data Subject.

-d – not transfer any Personal Data outside of the European Economic Area unless the prior written consent of the Customer has been obtained and the following conditions are fulfilled:
+D – not transfer any Personal Data outside of the UK unless the prior written consent of the Customer has been obtained and the following conditions are fulfilled:

 ii – the data subject has enforceable rights and effective legal remedies;